-As given in Section 3.1, overdispersed models are not fully identifiable.
-We can only reliably recover personal network sizes and subpopulation sizes, up to a multiplicative scaling factor.
+{ While we considered identifiability for the Latent Space model above, none of the ARD models in Section~\ref{sec:models}} are fully identifiable {without additional constraints.} We can only reliably recover personal network sizes and subpopulation sizes up to a multiplicative scaling factor.
 To see this more clearly, consider the simple model given in Code Block~1.
 If the degree parameter was multiplied by some positive constant, dividing the subpopulation proportions by the same constant would result in the same overall rates (and the same likelihood).
 Fortunately, incorporating information on the sizes of known subpopulations allows us to rescale the model parameters back to the appropriate scale, providing interpretable estimates of both individual degrees and subpopulation sizes.
 Accounting for this has been approached in multiple ways in the Bayesian ARD literature. \citet{zheng_how_2006} do this by fitting their model with no constraints, rescaling their estimates afterwards such that the subpopulation estimates for rare populations agree with their true population prevalence (which is known in the case of rare names). \citet{laga2023correlated} provide an alternative general approach to this problem, given an NSUM model which incorporates correlation between subpopulations.
 We consider a modified version of this approach, for models without this correlation.
 To incorporate this scaling in our null model requires minimal modifications of the Stan code, by providing the total prevalence of several known subpopulations in the population.
-Adding this additional data requires a minor modification of the model fitted through adding a `transformed parameters' block before specifying the fitted model, as is shown in Code Block~2.}
+Adding this additional data requires a minor modification of the model fitted through adding a `transformed parameters' block before specifying the fitted model, as is shown in Code Block~2.

-{Given sample draws of $y_{ik}$ from this posterior predictive distribution, \citet{zheng_how_2006} then computed the proportion of times $y_{ik}=m$ within a specific subpopulation, comparing this estimate to the true proportion.
-If these simulated proportions agree with the true proportion, it is an indication that the fitted model is successfully capturing aspects of the true data.}
+Given sample draws of $y_{ik}$ from this posterior predictive distribution, \citet{zheng_how_2006} then computed the proportion of times $y_{ik}=m$ within a specific subpopulation, comparing this estimate to the true proportion.
+If these simulated proportions agree with the true proportion, it is an indication that the fitted model is successfully capturing aspects of the true data.